- BA, Majors in Philosophy and Classical Languages, minor in religion, Calvin College (1994)

-Prof. Noe's translation of two of John Calvin's letters to the ministers at the Reformed church in Montbeliard was recently published in The Confessional Presbyterian journal.
+Prof. Noe's translation of two of John Calvin's letters to the ministers at the Reformed church in Montbeliard was published in The Confessional Presbyterian journal.

-Prof. Noe has recently published two book projects, including a translation of Franciscus Junius’ (1545-1602) De Theologia Vera for Reformation Heritage Books (published October, 2014), and a translation of Theodore Beza’s (1519-1605) Plana et Perspicua Tractatio De Coena Domini (also for Reformation Heritage Books, published 2016).
+Prof. Noe has published two book projects, including a translation of Franciscus Junius’ (1545-1602) De Theologia Vera for Reformation Heritage Books (published October, 2014), and a translation of Theodore Beza’s (1519-1605) Plana et Perspicua Tractatio De Coena Domini (also for Reformation Heritage Books, published 2016).

 A Clear and Simple Treatise on the Lord's Supper